SPOILER ALERT: THE WHOLE POINT OF THIS POST IS TO ANALYZE THE MUCH-DEBATED ENDING OF DIANNA WYNNE JONES’ FIRE AND HEMLOCK.

 What happens is that Tom does not try to change her mind.

 Instead, he admits that he used her and tells her that while he agrees it might not work out, he has still always wanted to go on seeing her.
 Polly realizes the significance of his not trying to change her mind.

 She thought of all the things Tom might have said—which Seb would have said—just now to change her mind.
 It was the things not said that showed they might have a great deal in common.
 And Tom had spent so many years defying Laurel.
 One of the things he had to be saying, by not saying was that there had to be some way to get round Laurel’s chilly logic.
 Perhaps there always was a way.

 Tom understands what she is just realizing.
-Polly became a weapon to be used against Tom when they both, mutually, allowed Polly to become a creature defined by Tom’s belief that she was his savior.
+Polly became a weapon to be used against Tom when they both, mutually, allowed Polly to become a character whose storyline was defined by Tom’s certainty that she was his savior.
 They can be together only if she is no longer, ever, in any way shape or form, a person whose identity is under the influence of his ability to imagine things into being, to control her storyline.

-In order for their circumvention of the Queen’s curse to work, Polly has to be the only person imagining her identity.
-She has to reclaim the ground she held at the beginning, as the arbiter of her own stories.
+In order for their circumvention of the Queen’s curse to work, Polly has to be the only person shaping her identity.
+She has to reclaim the ground she held at the beginning, as the writer of her own stories.

 This is quite impossible, Polly says carefully, beginning to understand the crucial importance of him not being able to predict her storyline.
 He can never again be so completely sure of her if they are to elude the curse.

 For you, the only way to behave well was to behave badly.
 For me, the only way to win was to lose, she tells him.
-What she is conveying is that the only way it can be possible for them to be together is for her to tell him it is impossible so that he cannot imagine them into togetherness and thereby manifest a relationship that can be used against him.
+What she is conveying is that the only way it can be possible for them to be together is for her to tell him it is impossible so that he cannot imagine them into togetherness and thereby manifest a relationship that can “come back and hit him.”